-A fate worse than death: Public speaking and narrative development – Lessons from the IMF’s Lagarde29 January 2018
+A fate worse than death: Public speaking and narrative development – Lessons from the IMF’s Lagarde

 Studies show that the majority of adults fear public speaking (1).
 Some studies go as far as showing that some people fear public speaking more even than death (2)!
 Maybe this is why clients come to AKAS so frequently for help in developing powerful and inspirational speeches, business stories and corporate narratives.
 And why we are always on the lookout for outstanding examples.

 As I was reading the FT this week, I came across an article written by Christine Lagarde, Managing Director of the IMF, titled “Sunny spell allows precious time to fix our roof”.
 It was Lagarde’s lyrical and metaphorical message ahead of the World Economic Forum in Davos focusing on economic rebalancing when times are good.